Giving a retired greyhound a home is a great idea. Despite their previous working life, they make fantastic household pets.

 Acclimating To Home Life

-Your retired greyhound won’t be used to living in a home, so things like windows, mirrors and soft furnishings may seem alien to them.
-It’s best to introduce them to the family gradually and on a leash.
+Your retired greyhound won’t be used to living in a home, so things like windows, mirrors and soft furnishings may seem alien.
+It’s best to gradually introduce them to the family and on a leash.

 It can be scary, and they’re prone to anxiety (read more about it).
 You don’t want to push too much on them too soon.
 A few visits to your home before they move in completely will help.